benlau/sparkqml/README.md

 Then run qmake.
 It will create a file called qmlimport.path with the value of QML_IMPORT_PATH.
-You may consider to add this file to your .gitignore.
+You may add this file to your .gitignore.

 Restart SparkQML.
 Now it would know where to find packages.